Briefing · 02/05/2026

 The product story has steadily expanded from source Q&A and notes toward richer generated artifacts: Audio Overviews, interactive audio, video-style outputs, and workspace-adjacent project material.

-That matters because NotebookLM is not just another chat surface.
-It is closer to a source-grounded artifact factory.
+That matters because NotebookLM is closer to a source-grounded artifact factory than another chat surface.

 The artifact happens to sound like a podcast.